• Skip to main content

 Women and fantasy football may seem like an unlikely pairing to some, but here’s my story.

 In high school, I participated in a football camp that the Detroit Lions put on for women.
-Some of the players came and explained football, ran through some drills, and spoke about their experiences in the NFL.
+Some players came and explained football, ran through some drills, and spoke about their experiences in the NFL.
 This camp helped me learn more about the game, which I would later use in the fantasy football world.

 What It’s Like to Be a Fantasy Football Owner in a Male-Dominated League